 Another great thing about Miami is that the city has easy access to a top dentist.
 Miami, FL, patients know they can count on the Miami Center for Cosmetic and Implant Dentistry when they need high-quality dental care, whether they need regular checkups, fillings, orthodontics, or cosmetic dentistry.
 Our Miami dental office has provided expert dental services here since 1974, and we care deeply about our community and the oral health of its residents.
 We’re also a conveniently located dentist at Miller Square, easily accessible by car or mass transit.

 At our practice, we work hard to make it simple for people to get the care they need from a top dentist.
 Miami, FL, patients are pleased to find that we accept many insurance plans, making our services as affordable as possible.
 We can also provide financing arrangements if needed.
 And we’re accepting new patients, so you won’t have trouble getting an appointment with a dentist in Miller Square if you’ve never been to our office before.
 Whether you need a pediatric dentist to help kids learn healthy habits or you need to find a cosmetic dentist in Miami who offers Invisalign, the skilled professionals at the Miami Center for Cosmetic and Implant Dentistry can help.
-Trust your smile to a dentist at Miller Square who truly cares about your oral health: Call us today at (305) 306-9250 or request an appointment online.
+Trust your smile to a dentist at Miller Square who truly cares about your oral health: Call us today at (305) 306-9250 or book an appointment online.